Gurmeet-Singh/smooth-fractal/_articles/complete/structuralist-exponential.markdown

   e^x = e * e * e * ... * e\ (x\ times)\ with\ e^0 = 1
 $$

-Firstly notice, for this equation to work, $$x$$ should be a natural number.
+Firstly notice, for this equation to work, $$x$$ needs to be a natural number.
 But still, this definition is not mathematically rigorous as '$$…$$' is not precisely defined.
 Fortunately, it can be easily remedied as according to structuralist point of view every natural number is either zero or successor of a natural number (it is essentially the natural numbers as in Peano's axioms).
 So, defining the exponential for zero and successor should be enough -

 $$
   e^{x+1} = e^x * e\ with\ e^0 = 1